20 Top-Rated Tourist Attractions in Fort Worth, TX

 Established in 1866, Fort Worth Stockyards National Historic District owes its fame and unique character to the cattle industry.
 The last big stopover on the Chisholm Trail — and the last remaining historic stockyard in the United States — it once saw millions of cattle pass through.

-Today, the area covers nearly 100 acres and has been transformed into one of Fort Worth's biggest tourist attractions.
+Today, the area covers nearly 100 acres and has been transformed into one of the biggest tourist attractions in Texas and is a must-experience while in Fort Worth.
 A visit takes visitors back to the days of the great cattle roundups, with all kinds of related entertainment and fun things to see and do, from rodeos to live music shows, museums, and western-themed shopping.

 Address: 2501 Rodeo Plaza, Fort Worth, Texas